wtsi-hgi/fs-reporting/README.md

 The aggregation script takes three optional, positional arguments:

 1. The filetype tag filter, defaulting to `all`.
+Note that if the input data has not been preclassified by filetype, this process will fail.
 2. The Unix time from which to base cost calculation, defaulting to the current system time.
 3. The filesystem type from which to base the cost calculation,